Tuition & Financial Aid

 Information on the program's tuition and fees may be accessed through the Registrar's Office.
 Tuition is assessed on a per credit basis.
 Rates are calculated annually and are subject to change.

-The following is an example tuition estimate for a student in the Dietetic Internship Program using the rate of $736 per credit from the 2015-2016 Academic Year Fee Book.
+The following is an example tuition estimate for a student in the Dietetic Internship Program using the rate of $750 per credit from the 2016-2076 Academic Year Fee Book.
 Credits listed are the minimum required; MS/DI students will take on more credits, and DI students may elect to take additional credits.
 This estimate does not include costs for major medical and dental insurance, housing, transportation, books, living expenses, or costs incurred as a part of supervised practice rotations.
-Rates for tuition and fees change each year.
+For information on these costs, please see the GPHN Student Handbook for a more comprehensive breakdown of additional costs.
+Number of credits required for the program and rates for tuition and fees may change each year.

 All students enrolled in the Graduate Programs in Human Nutrition (including the Dietetic Internship program) are eligible to apply for financial aid.
 More information and application details are available at the Office of Student Financial Aid website.